PersonifyInc/hostmanager/README.md

 ## Overview

+HostManager is a small Ruby app that runs on each EC2 node in an Elastic Beanstalk environment.
+It processes HTTP requests containing commands from the Elastic Beanstalk service.
+These commands include things like status checks, configuration updates, app deployments, etc.

 The goal of this project is to extend Amazon's HostManger application to support additional application types with custom configurations that are not enabled through the stock app.

 Why?
 Because ElasticBeanstalk is a nice service and I want to use it with other application stacks, many of which will never be supported by Amazon directly.

-When this is finished, you should be able to drop it in to any existing Amazon Linux AMI and, with a few small tweaks to the environment config, be up and running.

 ## Project Organization

 Stock HostManager basically just supports a webroot directory.
-This extended version supports several directories in the application source:

-- webroot
-	(your application source)

-- config
-	(various config files for HostManager)

-- (additional options depending on supported platforms)
+This extended version supports completely custom configurations by giving YOU control over the deployment process.
+All you need to do is ship your application with a config directory filled with custom hooks for deployment and startup/shutdown of custom server processes.

 ## Platform Support

-The restructuring of this code should enable the support of any arbitrary application stack, but it will ship with the following included by default:

-- Python (wsgi)
-- Python (tornadio)
-- Wowza Media Server
-- PHP (obviously)
+Anything!
+Well, sort of.
+The default build is still designed to work with Apache running on port 80.
+This is *required* because we need to proxy the Elastic Beanstalk HTTP requests to the HostManager application, which is running on a higher port.
+It should be pretty easy to replace Apache with another webserver, like nginx, if that's desired.

 ## Your Application

 A basic application should consist of the following:

-- config
+- beanstalk
 	- deploy.sh (copy files, fix permissions, etc.)
 	- post-deploy.sh (optional)
 	- config.sh (optional, updates custom config vars)